Nine years ago, I set out to build something smart and soulful, a place where meaningful work could thrive alongside people I adore.

 6. Boundaries Fuel Brilliance

 I used to think saying yes all the time was the key to growth.
 It turns out that saying no with intention is what allows us to do our best work.
-Protecting our team’s energy, setting clear expectations, and designing workflows that support sustainability is where quality thrives.
+Protecting our team’s energy and designing workflows with expectations that support sustainability is where quality thrives.

 7. Creativity Needs Structure